ckarnam/hello_World/README.md

 # hello_World
 Hello guys!

-This is a trial repository for the course Software Assurance at University of Nebraska Omaha!
+This is a trial repository for the course Software Assurance at University of Nebraska-Omaha!